marnusw/fluxible-plugin-waterline-models/README.md

 The option to set models initialised externally is also provided which will simply expose these models on the context, this will be the case when the plugin is used alongside Sails.js on the server.

+It is assumed that the three de facto standard isomorphic startup scripts `app.js`, `server.js` and `client.js` are used.

 ### Configuration Options

 Options for configuring Waterline and registering models are shown below.
 Since the configuration may,